maldoinc/wireup/docs/pages/integrations/fastapi/index.md

 </div>

 ??? example "See how Wireup compares to `Depends()`"
-    This concise comparison highlights the boilerplate reduction when using Wireup's type-based injection versus `Depends()` chains.
+    This comparison shows the boilerplate reduction when using Wireup's type-based injection versus `Depends()` chains.

     === "Before"